LayerManager/layman/doc/rest.md

 Response to this request may be returned sooner than the processing chain is finished to enable [asynchronous processing](async-tasks.md).
 Status of processing chain can be seen using [GET Layer](#get-layer) and **layman_metadata.publication_status** property or **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, style, metadata) for higher granularity.

 It is possible to upload data files asynchronously, which is suitable for large files.
 This can be done in three steps:
-1. Send POST Workspace Layers request with **file** parameter filled by file names that you want to upload
+1. Send POST Layers request with **file** parameter filled by file names that you want to upload
-2. Read set of files accepted to upload from POST Workspace Layers response, **files_to_upload** property.
+2. Read set of files accepted to upload from POST Layers response, **files_to_upload** property.
 The set of accepted files will be either equal to or subset of file names sent in **file** parameter.
 3. Send [POST Workspace Layer Chunk](#post-workspace-layer-chunk) requests using Resumable.js to upload files.

 Check [Asynchronous file upload](async-file-upload.md) example.